 Access to Nusinersen for Adults – FAQs

 Treatment centres will need to carefully schedule treatments, especially the loading doses.
-If you are unwell, it may mean that you will not be able to start treatment on the expected date, but you should still be prioritised in line with the NHS England priorities guidelines framework.
+If you are unwell, it may mean that they will not be able to start treatment on the expected date, but they should still be prioritised in line with any NHS England priority guidelines.

 You should ask your treatment centre about any possible accommodation options.